 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development would occur within the Annexation Area as part of the Project.
-Residential land uses are planned in the Area by the GPU (and already allowed by the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply within the Annexation Area).
+No development would occur within the Annexation Area as part of the Project; however, residential land uses are planned in the Area by the GPU (and already allowed by the existing San Bernardino County General Plan land use designations and zoning classifications).
 The topography of the Annexation Area and lands surrounding it is generally characterized as relatively flat, with no prominent hill sides that could be subject to landslide hazards.
 In addition, pursuant to GPU EIR Standard Condition of Approval 3.6, future applications for grading and building permits within the Annexation Area would require the preparation of site-specific soils reports, which would address site-specific conditions and identify recommendations to address any potential geological hazards involving lateral spreading, subsidence, liquefaction, or collapse.
-Mandatory compliance with required soils reports would ensure that impacts due to unstable geologic units would be reduced to less-than-significant levels for future development within the Annexation Area.
+Mandatory compliance with the future-required soils reports would ensure that impacts due to unstable geologic units would be reduced to less-than-significant levels.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.